feryprandika/DarkFly-Tool/README.md

 # DarkFly-Tool V.3.0
-# install the latest version of the DrakFly-Tool
-# 378 Tool for Hacking :)
+# install the latest version of the DrakFly-Tool, 378 Tool for Hacking :)

 how to install (just for termux only)